heywood95/regression-project/README.md

 # Project Goal

-* Find drivers for customer churn at Telco.
-Why are customers churning?
-* Construct a ML classification model that accurately predicts customer churn.
+* Construct an ML Regression model that predicts propery tax assessed values of Single Family Properties using features of the properties.
+* Find the key drivers of property value for single family properties.
-* Deliver a report that a non-data scientist can read through and understand what steps were taken, why and what was the outcome?
+* Deliver a report that explains what steps were taken, why and what the outcome was.
+* Make recommendations on what works or doesn't work in predicting these homes' values.

 # Initial Thoughts

-My initial hypothesis is that drivers of churn will depend on the type of service used by a customer and the amount of the montly payments.
+My initial hypothesis is that the property value will increase with square footage and the number of bedrooms and bathrooms.

 # The Plan

-* Aquire data from telco_churn database
+* Aquire data from zillow database

 * Prepare data
    * Cleaned up data